gihonglee/gihonglee.github.io/_pages/about.md

 I am intersted in

-- Time Series Forecasting
-- Regression Analysis
+- Intermittent and Sparse Stock Keeping Unit(SKU) Demand Forecasting in a Large Scale
-- MLOps using AWS Infrastructures
+- MLOps with AWS Infrastructures

 ## Projects